“What is the difference between a conservatory and an orangery?”

 The modern conservatory is an extremely attractive extension to homes.
 Whether you are interested making better use of spare space in your garden or reinvest in your property, a conservatory will add value to your home.
 A conservatory consists of a brick and mortar foundation with large glass panels and windows.

 What’s the difference between a Conservatory and an orangery?

 On the face of it, conservatories and orangeries sound even more alike than before.
 They both were originally built for horticulture and since became a beautiful extension.
 So what are the difference between the two?

-The three main differences are the brickwork, the glass, and the roof.
+The three main differences are

 The roofs differ due to design.
 Conservatories tend to feature a fully glazed roof and sport a more traditional design with features such as turrets, eaves, and gables.
 An orangery would typically have a flatter roof, appearing more contemporary and modern.
 For architects and builders, the roof will be the biggest indicator whether your extension is an orangery or a conservatory.

 As a living space, an orangery offers more protection and insulation while a conservatory accesses natural light better.
 Either one would make a fantastic extension to your home.

 If you’re interested in either our conservatories or orangeries, please feel free to get in touch today or explore our conservatory or orangery selection online now.